Skip to main content Skip to footer

 Taking and using water

-We monitor and manage water use to protect the health of our rivers, lakes, and groundwater, now and for future generations to come.
+We monitor and manage how much water can be taken from surface water (streams, rivers, lakes and wetlands) and groundwater (via bores) to ensure it is used sustainably.
 Accurate water data is essential for sustainable, effective water management across the Bay of Plenty.

 What you're allowed to take without consent

-• Up to 35 m³ per day, per property
+• up to 35 cubic metres per day, per property from groundwater (bores).

 Water meters accurately measure the rate and quantity of water being taken.
 It helps consent holders meet conditions and gives a valuable insight into how and when water is being used—helping improve efficiency on the farm or orchard.